binipringle/constructs/_texts/1-condensedoutline.md

 The **modern ripeness test** appeared in *Abbott Labs v.
 Gardener* (discussed in the CSS opinions and in Handout 3, note B).
 Abbott was a pre-enforcement challenge to FDA regulations that would have required the plaintiff drug company to re-label its pharmaceutical products at substantial expense.
 The drug company sought a judicial declaration of the regulations’ invalidity before the FDA sought to enforce the regulations against the company.
 Note, absent judicial intervention at this pre-enforcement stage, the plaintiff would be put to the choice of incurring significant expense (in order to abide by the regulations) or intentionally disobeying the regulations at the risk of incurring civil or criminal penalties (in order to have an opportunity to challenge the regulations in court).
 The Supreme Court was apparently moved by the drug company’s dilemma and held that the case was ripe.
 [Compare the Court’s treatment of the parallel (perhaps sharper) dilemma confronting the workers in the Longshoremen’s’ case and the immigrants in Catholic Social Services.]

-The test that emerged from Abbott asks two questions:
+**The test that emerged from Abbott asks two questions:**

-1. Whether the claims are "fit for judicial review:" to the extent that a claim raises "purely legal" questions (such as facial challenges to a regulation's or statute’s validity) it is more likely to be found "fit for judicial review" because there is little or no benefit to waiting for additional facts to develop; conversely, if the resolution of the claim seems to turn on factual circumstances that have not fully emerged at the time review is sought (e.g., facts concerning how the challenged law will be applied to and affect the plaintiff), the claim may be deemed unfit for judicial review.
+1. **Fitness**.
+Whether the claims are "fit for judicial review:" to the extent that a claim raises "purely legal" questions (such as facial challenges to a regulation's or statute’s validity) it is more likely to be found "fit for judicial review" because there is little or no benefit to waiting for additional facts to develop; conversely, if the resolution of the claim seems to turn on factual circumstances that have not fully emerged at the time review is sought (e.g., facts concerning how the challenged law will be applied to and affect the plaintiff), the claim may be deemed unfit for judicial review.

-2. Whether delaying adjudication will result in hardship to a party.
+2. **Hardship**.
+Whether delaying adjudication will result in hardship to a party.
 The typical instance of "hardship" is where denying pre-enforcement review will put a party to the choice of risking significant sanctions in order to challenge the allegedly illegal government restriction, or suffering an irremediable deprivation by accepting the restriction.
 Abbott is an example of this, as is the Longshoremen’s case and the various cases in which doctors have sought pre-enforcement review of anti-abortion statutes (but see Poe in casebook).

 Note: The court will always consider the probability that the predicted harm will actually occur – either as part of the “fitness” analysis, the “hardship” analysis or as an independent factor.

-Clarify the impact of Catholic Social Services on ripeness doctrine.
+*Clarify the impact of Catholic Social Services on ripeness doctrine.
 What is the meaning of CSS’s distinction between benefit-restricting regulations and behavior-prescribing regulations?
 (Note that "benefit" in this sense includes public benefits, admission to public educational institutions, immigration status, public contracts and licenses, etc.) Does a different, more restrictive ripeness analysis apply to the former?
 If so, what?
-Note the different rule the Court applied in the Northeastern Florida case and in Gratz, where plaintiffs alleged equal protection violations (or denial of equal treatment) in the distribution of a governmental benefit.
+Note the different rule the Court applied in the Northeastern Florida case and in Gratz, where plaintiffs alleged equal protection violations (or denial of equal treatment) in the distribution of a governmental benefit.*

 ---

 ### Mootness

-When the case is no longer a live "case or controversy" because of subsequent events.

-Note:  The "case and controversy" requirements of Article III must be met at every stage of the litigation, from trial through final disposition on appeal (see Honig v.
+When the case is no longer a live "case or controversy" because of subsequent events, it is moot.
+The "case and controversy" requirements of Article III must be met at every stage of the litigation, from trial through final disposition on appeal (see Honig v.
 Doe).
-If a case becomes moot while on appeal, what happens to the ruling(s) below?
-(See Rehnquist concurrence in Honig).
+If a case becomes moot while on appeal, *what happens to the ruling(s) below?
+(See Rehnquist concurrence in Honig).*

 Examples of events that could render a claim "moot:"